gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 .text.mod_end
 6. examine call instructions, no call to external symbol may appear

-7. enable these defines and only one module
+7. enable these defines and only one module with name
 #define USE_MODULES
 #define EXECUTE_FROM_BINARY

 //#define USE_MLX90614_MOD
+//#define MODULE_NAME "MLX90614.bin"
 //#define USE_ADS1115_MOD
+//#define MODULE_NAME "ADS1115.bin"
-//#define USE_SHT3X_MOD
+#define USE_SHT3X_MOD
+#define MODULE_NAME "SHT3X.bin"
 //#define USE_HTU_MOD
+//#define MODULE_NAME "HTU.bin"
-#define USE_MP3_PLAYER_MOD
+//#define USE_MP3_PLAYER_MOD
+//#define MODULE_NAME "mp3player.bin"

 8. test driver functionality
-if all is working as expected the resulting relocatable driver is stored in file system as module.bin. it now can be uploaded to pc and renamed
+if all is working as expected the resulting relocatable driver is stored in file system as MODULE_NAME. it now can be uploaded to pc

 9. uncomment these defines and recompile
 #define EXECUTE_FROM_BINARY